 Communication tools: In remote first businesses, this requirement is probably already fulfilled right from the start, but it’s still worth pointing out that all team members should have a stable internet connection and access to communication tools to fully enjoy participating in whatever virtual team building activity you choose.

 Announcement: With different public holidays for remote team members, time differences and annual leave scheduling, it’s nearly impossible to organize virtual team activities in which everyone will be able to join.
 However, your goal should be to include the maximum number of people.
-Therefore, it’s crucial to make sure that team activities are scheduled and announced well in advance.
+Therefore, it’s crucial to make sure that team competitions and activities are scheduled and announced well in advance.
 Plus, the event should sound great to encourage everyone to take part.